 What Doesn’t Copyright Cover?

-It should be noted that copyright protects only the content of the creative work.
+It should be noted that copyright protects only the content of the creative work in a tangible medium.
 It does not protect the ideas found therein.
 Someone could write and publish a book about wizards and magic, very similar to the Harry Potter books, without violating copyright law.
 As long as the content is original, the work would not only be free from copyright violation, but it would be copyrightable itself.

 The degree of similarity between works is a critical factor in determining copyright infringement.
 Although confusing similarities may lead to legal disputes, copyright law offers a balanced approach to protect creators while allowing for artistic freedom.